 1. “Note that “locking” your machine doesn’t count.
 Depending on how auto-sign-in crazy you’ve gone, all a person would have to do is reboot the machine to automatically sign in to everything: Windows, your email, and who knows what else.”

-If locking the computer keeps someone from accessing your computer rebooting the machine always asks for password or PIN unless you’ve gone through the hoops to set it to log in without a password.
+If locking the computer keeps someone from accessing your computer, rebooting the machine asks for a password or PIN unless you’ve gone through the hoops to set it to log in without a password.

 Reply